projectchrono/DEM-Engine/README.md

   <img width="380" src="https://i.imgur.com/PRbd0nJ.jpg">
 </p>

-Currently _DEME_ is a C++ package.
-We are building a Python wrapper for it.
+Currently _DEME_ is a C++ package with an API design similar to Chrono's, and should be easy to learn for existing Chrono users.
+We are building a Python wrapper for _DEME_.

 ### Licensing